Lares Trek with Llamas to Machu Picchu 4D/3N

 - Tips and the extra spending

 - Ticket for Wayna Picchu.
-If you would like to climb Wayna Picchu please tell us for which group (07:00 or 10:00) in the remarks field while booking.
-Additional cost would be USD 15 and be paid at the briefing.
+If you would like to climb Wayna Picchu please tell us know while booking.